-Foundational skills in hairstyling, barbering plus introduction to aesthetics
+Certification that ensures foundational skills in hairstyling, barbering, WHMIS, plus introduction to aesthetics.

 Hairstylists and barbers may be employed in a variety of settings including salons, barbershops, spas, through self – employment, in residential institutions, or in theatre or television.